 Welcome to this section of the website that deals with Provisional Licence applications.

 You can apply for your provisional licence up to 3 months before your licence is due to start.
-But you MUST NOT drive on the road until your licence has arrived and not until the day of your 17th birthday.
+But you MUST NOT drive a car on the road until your licence has arrived and not until the day of your 17th birthday.

 You cannot start to drive a car until your provisional driving licence has been accepted and in your possession.
 If you are in receipt of the higher rate of disability, you can start to learn to drive when you reach your 16th Birthday otherwise you will have to wait until your 17th Birthday.